-Meteora is located in central Greece, close to the city of Kalambaka.
-Found at the foothills of the Pindus mountain range, the area is surrounded by dense pine forests, fast-flowing rivers and an overall natural environment that will definitely captivate you.
+Meteora, the place between heaven and earth, is located in central Greece, close to the city of Kalambaka.
+Found at the foothills of the Pindus mountain range, the area is surrounded by dense pine forests, fast-flowing rivers and a striking landscape that will captivate you.
 The landmark that will make you stand in awe, are the pillars of Meteora, a unique natural landmark that carve their way into the sky as if they are trying to support the celestial dome.
-As a UNESCO World Heritage Site, it is certain that your visit there is definitely going to be an unforgettable experience since you are going to witness a natural wonder combined with the humbling spirituality of one of the most important monastic centers of the Christian-Orthodox Church.
+As a UNESCO World Heritage Site, it is certain that your visit there is going to be an unforgettable experience since you are going to witness a natural wonder combined with the humbling spirituality of one of the most important monastic centers of the Christian-Orthodox Church.

-Some 365 km away from the city of Athens, there are some ways you can choose from to reach this beautiful corner of Greece even for a day trip.
-If you decide to rent a car, or have a private transfer to Meteora, keep in mind that the trip is going to take an average of 4 hours.
-Therefore, starting early is something that you should not overlook especially if you only have a day at your disposal.
+Some 365 km away from the city of Athens, there are various ways to choose from in regard to reaching Meteora for a day-trip.
+If you decide to rent a car, or have a private transfer to Meteora, keep in mind that the drive is going to take an average of 4 hours, therefore, starting early is something that you should not overlook.

 In case though, you are heading to Meteora with public transport, here are some things you should know in advance:

 Coaches to Meteora

 Starting from Athens, you can always reach the monasteries of Meteora by coach.
-To do that, you have to start early at 7.00 am from the Liosion KTEL Station (Liosion Coach Station) of Athens having as destination the city of Kalambaka, and right after that the magnificent monasteries of Meteora.
+To do that, you have to start early, at 7.00 am, from the Liosion KTEL Station -Liosion Coach Station- of Athens having as destination the city of Kalambaka, and the magnificent monasteries of Meteora.
 For more information on the schedules, tickets and online reservations click the following link.

 Train routes to Meteora